tomfanhm/cheat-sheet/src/content/documentation/html.md

 ### Semantic Elements

-- These tags provide information about the type of content they contain, improving accessibility and SEO
+- HTML5 semantic elements that provide meaning to the structure of web content

 ```html
 <body>